Earl of Kingston: Extended family

 The Honourable Sir Henry King, fourth son of the second Earl, was a politician and soldier.
 The Honourable James William King, younger son of the second Earl, was a rear-admiral in the Royal Navy.
 George King, son of Reverend the Honourable Richard FitzGerald King, younger son of the second Earl, was a major-general in the British Army.

 The Honourable Laurence Harman King-Harman, younger son of the first Viscount Lorton, was the father of Edward King-Harman, a politician (see also Stafford-King-Harman baronets), and Sir Charles King-Harman, High Commissioner to Cyprus.

-A significant cluster of individuals carrying the Kingston surname, in South West Cork, are attributed to a Col. Samuel Kingston settling and establishing a dynasty in the mid 17th century.
+A significant cluster of individuals carrying the Kingston surname, in South West Cork, are attributed to a Colonel Samuel Kingston settling and establishing a dynasty in the mid 17th century.

 Seats

 The former seat of the King family was Mitchelstown Castle in Mitchelstown, County Cork which was burned down by the IRA in 1922.
-It was home of 1st.
-Lord Kingston.
+It was home of 1st Lord Kingston.

 Mitchelstown Castle 4th Lord Kingston in 1750 had a grand house, which was probably not the original castle.

 Mitchelstown Castle (built 1776) a Georgian house was built by 2nd Earl Kingston.
-Subsequently, demolished in 1823.
+It was demolished in 1823.

-Mitchelstown Castle (built 1823) was designed by James and George Richard Pain for 3rd.
-Earl of Kingston to be the largest house in Ireland. it was home for 4th and 5th Earls.
+Mitchelstown Castle (built 1823) was designed by James and George Richard Pain for the 3rd Earl of Kingston to be the largest house in Ireland.
+It was home for 4th and 5th Earls.

-King House, Boyle County Roscommon, Built for Henry King 3rd.
-Bt. in 1739, possibly incorporating an earlier 17th c. house.
-Abandoned by the family in early 19th c.
+King House, in Boyle, County Roscommon, was built for Henry King 3rd.
+Bt. in 1739, possibly incorporating an earlier 17th-century house.
+It was abandoned by the family in the early 19th century.

-Rockingham, Boyle, County Roscommon built in 1810 by John Nash for Robert King, younger son of 2nd.
-Earl Kingston.
-Burnt accidentally 1957.
+Rockingham, in Boyle, County Roscommon, was built in 1810 by John Nash for Robert King, younger son of the 2nd Earl Kingston.
+It was burnt accidentally in 1957.

-Kilronan Castle, Keadue, north County Roscommon.
-Kilronan, reconstruction of Castle Tenison, in 1880s for 8th.
-Earl of Kingston.
-Also the home of 9th Earl of Kingston.
-Abandoned in 1940s following its acquisition by the Irish Land Commission.
+Kilronan Castle, in Keadue, north County Roscommon, was a reconstruction of Castle Tenison built in the 1880s for the 8th Earl of Kingston.
+It was also the home of the 9th Earl of Kingston.
+It was abandoned in the 1940s following its acquisition by the Irish Land Commission.

-Reconstructed in 2000s for use as a hotel.
+The house was reconstructed in the 2000s for use as a hotel.